AayushK09/Prime-no-finder/readme.md

 ### Notes
 - Ensure the number input is saved before starting the web worker.
 - The web worker will automatically stop when the number becomes prime or when the "End" button is clicked.
-- Geolocation may prompt the user for permission to access their location.

----

-By following these instructions, you should be able to run the HTML5 features assignment project and see the functionalities in action.
-If you encounter any issues or have questions, please refer to the project documentation or seek assistance.
-"""